vsrc/jaguar/README.md

 superfast, easy to use mock server
 ------

-Have you ever tried to implement front-end feature only to find out that back-end team haven’t implemented it yet?
-Have you ever tried to test performance of your client side software only to find out your database have only 3 records and your DBA is on vacation for next 14 days?
+Have you ever tried to implement front-end feature only to find out that back-end team hasn't implemented it yet?
+Have you ever tried to test the performance of your client-side software only to find out your database have only 3 records and your DBA is on vacation for next 14 days?

 Meet Jaguar - free and open source (MIT license) mock server with out-of-the-box Create, Read, Update and Delete functionality.